Aboriginal students of Canada

-It is important to self-identify as an Aboriginal person of Canada in your UBC application in order to receive information about admissions policies for Indigenous students; Indigenous-specific awards; and culturally unique programs and services for First Nations, Métis, and Inuit students.
+As an Indigenous student, it is important for you to self-identify in your UBC application in order to be considered for Indigenous-specific awards and admissions policies, and to receive information about culturally unique programs and services for First Nations, Métis, and Inuit students.

 UBC Aboriginal Admission Policy

-All applicants to UBC, both Indigenous and non-Indigenous, are required to meet university general admission and degree-specific admission requirements.
-As with all applicants, we will review your academic history and, depending on your degree and year level, your Personal Profile to make an admission decision.
+All applicants to UBC, both Indigenous and non-Indigenous, are required to meet the university’s general admission and degree-specific requirements.
+As with all applicants, we will review your academic history (and depending on your degree and year level, we may also review your personal profile), to make an admission decision.
 Most Indigenous students are admitted based on meeting the requirements set out by their degree of choice.

 UBC-Langara Indigenous Transfer Partnership

 If you do not meet UBC’s general admission requirements, consider starting your studies at another college or university and transferring to UBC to complete your degree.
-If you plan carefully, the courses you take will be recognized by UBC and applied to your degree and program requirements.
-The BC Transfer Guide is a great resource that shows you how your college courses will be recognized by the University.
+If you plan carefully, the courses you take will be recognized by UBC and will be applied to your degree-specific requirements.
+The BC Transfer Guide is a great resource that shows you how your college courses will be recognized by UBC.

-The UBC-Langara Indigenous Transfer Partnership, in particular, provides the academic and personal preparation required for Indigenous students to successfully transition from Langara College to UBC’s Vancouver campus.
+The UBC-Langara Indigenous Transfer Partnership at UBC Vancouver, in particular, provides the academic and personal preparation required for Indigenous students to successfully transition from Langara College to UBC’s Vancouver campus.
 If you complete the Partnership’s requirements, you will be guaranteed admission to a participating UBC degree and may be eligible to receive scholarships and awards.

 An application fee is required to submit your application.
-If financial difficulty keeps you from submitting your application, please contact Chloe Erlendson to discuss your options (contact information below).
+If financial difficulty keeps you from submitting your application, please email our Indigenous recruitment team to discuss your options.

-UBC provides newly admitted Indigenous students a priority assignment in the University’s single-student and year-round housing.
-If you are interested in residence living, apply for housing when you complete UBC’s online application.
+Newly admitted Indigenous students are given priority assignment in UBC’s single-student and year-round housing.
+If you are interested in living on campus, apply for housing when you complete UBC’s online application.
+You may also apply directly to Student Housing and Community Services before May 1.

 Connect with an advisor

 If you are thinking about applying to UBC, we would be pleased to meet you in person or by telephone to discuss your options and how to plan for the application process.
 Already started an application?
 We’re here to answer your questions about the application, documents required, or the admission process.
 We’re here to help.
-Please contact:
+Please contact the UBC Indigenous recruiters.

 Book a campus tour: indigenous.tours@ubc.ca